Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 9. Can I Train If I Have a Busy Schedule?

 Yes.
-Many trekkers train with 30–45 minute sessions, four to five days per week.
-Short but consistent workouts like incline walking, stair training, and bodyweight exercises are effective.
+Many trekkers can prepare with 30–45 minute sessions, four to five days per week.
+Consistent workouts such as incline walking, stair training, and bodyweight exercises can be effective when time is limited.

 10. Should I Train With Trekking Poles?